UCLALibrary/AddLangScript/README.md

 # AddLangScript

-This project is being used to detect add hebrew/eng lang attribute to Mods elements Title, subject, name, extent, publisher, location.
+This project is being used to detect hebrew script in mods elements and add hebrew/eng lang attribute to Mods elements Title, subject, name, extent, publisher, location.